felipelewyee/NOF-VQE/README.md

 # <img src="https://github.com/felipelewyee/NOF-VQE/blob/main/NOF-VQE.png" height=150>

-This is repository contains minimal working examples of the Natural Orbital Functional Variational Quantum Eigensolver (NOF-VQE), corresponding to the work in [DOI:] The notebooks contains simple implementations for computing the energy of $H_2$ that can be and can be easily adapted to other systems and ansatz.
+This repository contains minimal working examples of the Natural Orbital Functional Variational Quantum Eigensolver (NOF-VQE) for computing the energy of $H_2$, corresponding to the work in [DOI:].
+These examples can easily be extended to other systems and ansatz.

+In particular, the following notebooks compute the energy of the corresponding NOF at the exact wavefunction:
+- PNOF4-VQE
+- PNOF3-VQE
+- BBAC3-VQE
+- BBC2-VQE
+- GU-VQE
+- HF-VQE

 ## Authors